Improve your home’s indoor air quality

 Secondhand smoke is associated with all sorts of problems, including cancer, lung problems and heart disease.
 More than that, though, the smell is unpleasant and will linger in your clothes and furniture.
 If you are a smoker, the best thing you can do to improve your personal air quality is to quit.
 There are a number of smoking cessation aids available, and you'll be doing yourself a big favor.
 If you or your loved ones continue to smoke, better do it outside.
 At least the rest of the family doesn't need to suffer the ill health effects.

 Humidity can be a bit tricky to get right in a home.
 Low humidity will crack your skin and make you feel just as uncomfortable as high humidity.
 High humidity comes with additional problems, like mold and dust mites.
 According to WebMD, the right level of humidity in your home is between 30 percent and 50 percent, which you can control with a dehumidifier.
 If you can't afford a good dehumidifier right now, crack a window while you're taking a bath or a shower, avoid over-watering your plants and make sure that your dryer is venting to the outside.

 Invest in some house plants

 When you take care of your freezer, air conditioner and stove, you'll be able to host great get-togethers all throughout the season.
-What other steps to you take to prepare your home for summer soirees?

 The information in this article is intended to provide guidance on the proper maintenance and care of systems and appliances in the home.
 Not all of the topics mentioned are covered by our home warranty or maintenance plans.
 Please review your home warranty contract carefully to understand your coverage.